jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

  Between 1970 and 1974 Unix grew in its maturity.
 And one of its crowning achievements--its portability came to life.
 Unix was originally written in assembly language for the PDP-7.
 It needed to be as low level code as possible because disk storage space was a *HUGE* premium in those days.
 The code was good and highly optimized, but the problem with writing in low level assembly means that the code is optimized to only run on a PDP-7 system in this instance.
 Not on a PDP-11 or a DEC VAX, or an IBM 360, etc, etc.  So what you gain in efficiency you lose in portability.
 What good would it have been if Unix could only be used on a PDP-7?
 It would have stayed a Bell Labs pet project and become an obscure entry on a Wikipedia page.

  While Thompson was building Unix to solve his own workloads, his fellow engineers at Bell Labs got wind of what he was doing and asked to have access to his system.
 These new people contributed additional functionality to solve their work problems.
 Enter Dennis Ritchie, who championed Ken Thompson's Unix in Bell Labs.
 Ritchie was a computer language creator and saw the utility of Thompson's Unix, but realized it was trapped in PDP-7 assembler language.
 Today we take for granted high level languages like C, C++, Python, and Java.
 In the early 1970's these did not exist.
 Ritchie's initial work was on a high level language that could be built in order to compile and run the same code on two different operating systems, in 1970 this was generally not possible.
-His initial work was on a [language called "B"](https://en.wikipedia.org/wiki/B_\(programming_language\) "B Lanugage") which was derived from a language called BCPL.
+His initial work was on a [language called "B"](https://en.wikipedia.org/wiki/B_\(programming_language\) "B Language") which was derived from a language called BCPL.
 B was designed to execute applications and operating system specific tasks but didn't handle numeric data (a feature designed to save precious hard drive space).
 B was also missing other features you would expect in a modern programming languages.

  What happened was that Thompson and Ritchie went to work extending "B" with all the features they would need to make an operating system fully function and portable.
 They called this language surprisingly, "C" -- the same "C" language you know today.
 C was different from assembler in that is resembled assembler code syntax had a high enough level of abstraction that the "C" code was an independent language.
 With the advent of C - Unix was rewritten in this language.
 With the creation of C compilers for different hardware, Unix could now be built and be recompiled on different architectures, PDP-7, PDP-11, DEC VAX, DEC Alpha, IBM 360, SUN SPARC etc, etc.